StefFriend/dropbox_forensics/README.md

 - Python 3
 - Packages listed in `requirements.txt`.

-## Contributing

-Feel free to fork the project and submit pull requests.

 ## License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License.